LamelK/solar-prediction-mlops_zoomcamp/README.md

   This worker runs deployments and fetches flows from GitHub.
 - Configure CI/CD to automate deployments to Prefect Cloud, ensuring flows are registered, updated, and deployed from GitHub.

-However, To avoid extra complexity, you can run the scripts without creating a worker by following these steps:
+However, To avoid extra complexity of deploying flows via github actions, you can run the scripts without creating a worker by following these steps:

 1.Sign up or sign in at https://www.prefect.io/cloud